What is Ransomware?

-Ransomware is a type of malicious software (malware) that encrypts a victim’s important files in demand of a payment (ransom) to restore access.
-If the ransom payment is not made, the malicious actor publishes the data on the dark web or blocks access to the files in perpetuity.
+Ransomware is a type of malware attack that encrypts a victim’s data until a payment is made to the attacker.
+If the ransom payment is not made, the malicious actor publishes the data on data leak sites (DLS) or blocks access to the files in perpetuity.

 How Do Ransomware Attacks Work?